Bridging Loans UK: What Are They & How Do They Work?

 As a short-term financial solution, bridge loans are helpful for people who need a loan quickly and plan to repay within a short amount of time.

 In real estate, they are often used to bridge the gap between buying a property and receiving the money from the sale of your current home.

-Bridging loans are short-term loans designed to tide you over between the points of a new purchase and receiving money from a previous sale.
+A bridging loan is a short-term secured loan designed to tide you over between the points of a new purchase and receiving money from a previous sale.

 What is a loan exit plan?

-Your lender will check with you three months before your repayment deadline to ensure the exit plan is still in action and allowing you to make any alterations you or your lender may need.
+Your lender will check with you three months before your repayment deadline to ensure the exit plan is still in action, allowing you to make any alterations you or your lender may need.

 What can a bridge loan be used for?